 Discover Cayuga Lake offers educational and fun boat cruises with a variety of themes aboard the MV Teal.
 School's Out Charters provides private boat charters for family groups of up to 6 people on a 29’ luxury vessel to enjoy a sunset cruise on Cayuga Lake.
 Bring your own food and drink, and your family will love the photo opportunities!
 Reservations are required for both boat experiences.
 Inquire about additional chartered boat cruise options.

 Kayak, stand up paddleboard, or canoe!
 Outfitters have rentals available from Taughannock Blvd, Taughannock Falls Park, and Myers Park in Lansing.
 Teens over 15 years old can go out on their own as long as a parent or guardian is present at the time of rental, policies are subject to change.
 Advance reservations are required.

 In 2019, The History Center moved to the Tompkins Center for History & Culture on the Downtown Commons.
 You will find numerous interesting stories about how Ithaca and Tompkins County have had a role in shaping history.
-See their website for additional learning resources.
 This museum is a member of the Discovery Trail.